-Cardsphere partners with Stripe for payment processing.
-Stripe allows Cardsphere to accept payment with:
+Cardsphere partners with Paypal for payment processing.
+Paypal allows Cardsphere to accept payment with:

-Payment with a Discover card or crypto currencies are not yet available to Canadian Stripe partners.
+Payment with a Discover card or crypto currencies are not yet available.
 As soon as these options become available, Cardsphere will support them.
 Banks set their own limits on when and where the cards can be used.
 For example, some banks do not allow debit cards to make international purchases to prevent fraud.

 If your cards are unable to be processed by Cardsphere, please speak with your bank.
 Explain that you are trying to make a purchase from a Canadian company via Stripe.
 In most cases, they will be able to assist.